wr00089/techproject-latex-template/README.md

 Equally, you can just write the whole chapter in the chap_\*.tex file.

 #### Images
-Each chapter directory (and appendices/ and front-matter/) has a resources/ subdirectory, which should contain any images and stuff used by the chapter.
+Each chapter directory (and appendices/ and front-matter/) should have a resources/ subdirectory, which will contain any images and stuff used by the chapter.
 Each chap_\*.tex file has a `\graphicspath` command at the top, which specifies the path to its resources/ directory, relative to main.tex.
 Any `\includegraphics` commands in the chap_\*.tex file (or any files it `\input`s) only need to reference the image file's name, not its path.